DeJAFF/My-Firstuse/Day1.md

 # 11/11/2022
-Using GitHub please be good
+Using GitHub please🙏 be good!